-With over 700 years of history, 111,000 students, 4000 teachers and 2000 employees, technicians and librarians, in addition to 2000 administrative staff in university hospitals, Sapienza is the first university in Europe.
-Our mission is to contribute to the development of a knowledge society through research, excellence, quality education and international cooperation.
+Founded in 1303, Sapienza is the oldest university in Rome and the largest in Europe.
+Its mission is to contribute to the development of a knowledge society through research, excellence, quality education and international cooperation.

-The world's leading university rankings place Sapienza at the top of Italian universities for quality of research, education and international dimension; moreover, Sapienza excels and leads as a benchmark in many subject areas.
+The world most important university rankings place Sapienza at the national top for quality of research, education and international dimension; moreover, Sapienza excels and leads as a benchmark in many subject areas.

 Scientific research activity at Sapienza covers an extremely broad spectrum of disciplines, reaching levels of excellence in many areas, including archaeology, physics and astrophysics, humanities and cultural heritage, the environment, nanotechnologies, cell and gene therapy, design, aerospace, social and economic sciences.
 Nobel Prize winners and internationally renowned scientists have taught and/or studied at Sapienza.